steve8708/compylr/README.md

 ## Purpose
-* Simplicity: write your angular app, let compylr do the rest
+* Simplicity: write your angular app, let Compylr do the rest
 * Best of both worlds: first render on the server, then let angular take over once page is displayed
 * Minimal pageload times pre-load
 * Maximum performance post-load